AustinBaar/apicity/code-of-conduct.md

 Our expectation is that we will treat each other, and others our community interacts with, with consideration, empathy, and respect.
-Our speech and behavior will be guided by a desire to create and maintain an inclusive community purposed towards sharing knowledge and encouraging enthusiasm for solving problems with PHP.
+Our speech and behavior will be guided by a desire to create and maintain an inclusive community purposed towards sharing knowledge and encouraging enthusiasm for solving problems with APIs.

 ## Consequences of Unacceptable Behavior